leosalca/phonebook/README.md

+# Leo's Phonebook App
-# Vue-Flask-MongoDB Phonebook Project
+## A Vue-Flask-MongoDB Phonebook type Project
-A Vue front-end and Flask back-end app.
+Built with a Vue front-end and a Flask back-end.
 Integrated with USPS Web Tools API to validate zipcode

-## Technologies used in the front-end
+## Front-end tech:
 - JavaScript
 - TypeScript
 - Vue.js